Aldaviva/AuthenticatorChooser/Readme.md

 1. Extract the `AuthenticatorChooser.exe` file from the ZIP archive to a directory of your choice, like `C:\Program Files\AuthenticatorChooser\`.
 1. Run the program by double-clicking `AuthenticatorChooser.exe`.
     - Nothing will appear because it's a background program with no UI, but you can tell it's running by searching for `AuthenticatorChooser` in Task Manager.
-1. Register the program to run automatically on user logon with one of the following techniques.
+1. Register the program to run automatically on user logon with any **one** of the following techniques.
 Be sure to change the example path below if you chose a different installation directory in step 2.
+    - Run this program with the `--autostart-on-logon` argument
+        ```ps1
+        .\AuthenticatorChooser --autostart-on-logon
+        ```
     - Import a `.reg` file
         ```reg
         Windows Registry Editor Version 5.00